malek-luky/Automatic-Wheel-Assembly-Detection/reports/README.md

 -   Lukas R. (s233498) created model architecture and training script, implemented cloud deployment of our trained model (fastapi, dockerfile, github action, cloud setup) to Cloud Run, implemented automatic model training (dockerfile, github actions, cloud setup) to Vertex AI, set up dvc for the repository and configured it with Cloud Storage, set up Weights ad Biases project (store API key in Secret Manager to ensure all our services that train & access our trained models can use our wandb project), created a logging module, report filling

--   Student s212074 (Lukas) created the intiial template using cookiecutter, organized code on GitHub, made the unittests for data and pytests workflow, automated coverage report commenents on PR, created Makefile commands, contributed to README, report and made the project diagram, deployed the MkDocs, ran the dockerfiles on VM, implemented the model upload to wandb together with Slack notification, experimented with GCP Cloud Function, created Monitoring dashbaord and SMS alerts on GCP and tested the functionality implemented by Lukas
+-   s212074 (Lukas) created the intiial template using cookiecutter, organized code on GitHub, made the unittests for data and pytests workflow, automated coverage report commenents on PR, created Makefile commands, contributed to README, report and made the project diagram, deployed the MkDocs, ran the dockerfiles on VM, implemented the model upload to wandb together with Slack notification, experimented with GCP Cloud Function, created Monitoring dashbaord and SMS alerts on GCP and tested the functionality implemented by Lukas

+-   Weihang (s240505) helped with dataset processing, model implementaion, report filling